hfhbd/routing-compose/README.md

 };
 ```

-Then run your web app and it should route all paths to a valid route.
+Then run your web app, and it should route all paths to a valid route.
 You can confirm this by refreshing or manually entering a path.

 ### DesktopRouter
 You can use the `DesktopRouter` implementation to add a routing feature to your Compose Desktop application.